nadiarashad/nadiarashad-ToteWeatherApp/README.md

 # nadiarashad-ToteWeatherApp

 Welcome to my first attempt at a React Native application!
+Please run the app in the browser as that is what I used to test.

 This is a React-Native based weather App, it uses geo location to give the user their current location weather data and also allows the user to input a location of their choice to retrieve new data.